tliu2021/oran-hwmgr-plugin/README.md

 spec:
   adaptorId: loopback
   loopbackData:
-    additional-info: "This is a test string"
+    additionalInfo: "This is a test string"
 ```

 ## Loopback Adaptor